 Larry completed his open water certification in 2006 and very quickly moved through the PADI levels to become a Master Scuba Diver and Dive Master in 2010, and an Instructor in 2011.
 Larry’s dive education also includes many specialty courses as well.
 Larry enjoys all types of diving from wreck diving in Canada to coral swim thru’s of the Caribbean.

 Jenn is an active participant in many diverse sports including boxing, rock climbing and running.
 However, her main focus has been competitive swimming and triathlons.

 A resort scuba diving course taken on a trip to Jamaica a few years ago lead Jenn to Float N’ Flag where she became a certified diver.
 Her new passion motivated her to pursue her PADI dive education to become a Dive Master.
 She appreciates the dive education that she has received from Float N’ Flag and is excited to assist new divers in learning the skills required to safely enjoy diving.

 Although Jenn prefers to dive in the warm waters of the Caribbean, she will never say no to the opportunity to go diving, even in Lake Ontario or Gilboa Quarry.
-Jenn’s favourite dive is always her next one but is very excited about an upcoming trip to Truk and Palau with the store.
+Jenn’s favourite dive is always her next one and has had the amazing opportunity to travel all over the world on Float N’ Flag Group trips.

 “Being a native of the east coast, Rob has always had a passion for the sea, whether on top of the water or beneath it.
 Initially Rob’s interests included such surface activities as competitive swimming, water polo, life guarding and sailing.
 Rob then added scuba diving to his repertoire and has been diving for over 20 years.